HenkT28/pands-problem-set/README.md

 * https://www.tutorialspoint.com/

-[8] [Github testing repository] - Finally I've created another repository on GitHub, that I not only used for storing handy and relevant Python scripts, but also to test some solutions for this assessment:
+[8] [Github Test repository] - Finally I've created another repository on my GitHub account, that I not only used for storing handy and relevant Python scripts, but also to test some solutions for this assessment:

 https://github.com/HenkT28/GMIT_Programming_Scripting.git